Geolykt/EnchantmentsPlus/readme.md

 Compile this project like every other project out there.
 Note that you need to have the latest bindings.

 ## Compatibility
-The current version of this plugin is fully compatible with Spigot version 1.16.1, 1.16.2 and 1.16.3.
-Any versions under 1.16.1, will **not** work without tinkering, versions above, may, although with a few issues.
+The current version of this plugin is fully compatible with Paper version 1.16.1, 1.16.2, 1.16.3 and 1.16.4.
+Any versions under 1.15.2, will **not** work without tinkering, versions above, may, although with a few issues.
-1.15.2 can work when changing around the magicCompat.yml file, however isn't technically fully supported
+1.15.2 can work with a few issues as it isn't tested well and as such isn't officially supported.
+(Bugs on that version are going to get fixed though - provided you report them).
+Spigot is also almost fully supported, however we currently have a bug that I wasn't able to solve, see [Issue 24 for more info](https://github.com/Geolykt/EnchantmentsPlus/issues/24).

+## Common mishaps
+The configuration is pretty weak in terms of error handling, so extra caution is required when editing it.
+ - -1.0 as a probabillity is disabled, -1 will throw an error
+ - 0.0 as a probabillity results in the enchantment being unobtainable in the world, 0 will throw an error
+ - All decimal values have to have a `.` and a leading digit (like 0) or it will throw an error
+ - All integer values cannot have decimal values (i. e. not `.`)
+ - Which values are decimal and which aren't is descibed in the header of the defaultconfig.yml

+ After an update it is recommended to reset the magicCompat.yml and reset the values manually, otherwise some things might break.

 ## Contribute
 Anyone is free to contribute to this repository via pull requests, issues or comments, however keep in mind that this repository uses 4 space indentation.